MTA Rush Hour Power Outage

 Queens Farmers Markets

-Astoria Sunnyside Woodside Jackson Heights Long Island City LIC Flushing Jamaica / June 1, 2013 / Queens Buzz.
-Some of the Queens farmers markets open the first weekend of June, including the Elmhurst, Socrates Sculpture Park and Sunnyside farmers markets.
+Astoria Sunnyside Woodside Jackson Heights Long Island City LIC Flushing Jamaica / September 12, 2013 / Queens Buzz.
+All farmers markets are in full swing.
+Most stay open into November and only the Jackson Heights Farmers Market operates year 'round.

 Click the link below to see a listing of the Queens Farmers Markets 2013 including links to maps.
 Click the other link below for a listing of the Queens Street Fairs schedule of 2013 including dates and maps showing their locations.